intel/rohd-hcl/doc/components/onehot.md

 ROHD HCL implements a set of one hot encoder and decoders.

-For example, we have an encoder [`BinaryToOneHot`](https://intel.github.io/rohd-hcl/rohd_hcl/BinaryToOneHot-class.html) class, and a couple of implementations of decoder classes like [`OneHotToBinary`](https://intel.github.io/rohd-hcl/rohd_hcl/OneHotToBinary-class.html) and a more performant [`TreeBinaryToOneHot`](https://intel.github.io/rohd-hcl/rohd_hcl/TreeOneHotToBinary-class.html).
+For example, we have an encoder [`BinaryToOneHot`](https://intel.github.io/rohd-hcl/rohd_hcl/BinaryToOneHot-class.html) class, and a couple of implementations of decoder classes like `CaseOneHotToBinary` and a more performant `TreeBinaryToOneHot`.
+The `OneHotToBinary` default constructor will select an implementation based on the width of the input.

 The encoders take a Logic bitvector, with the constraint that only a single bit is set to '1' and outputs the bit position in binary.